arcalot/arcalot-round-table/art-decisions/proposals/2022-10-26-standardize-on-poetry.md

 `requirements.txt` in no way defines how a python project can be built and published as a package.
 From [PyPA](https://www.pypa.io/en/latest/) on python project configuration, the `pyproject.toml` is equivalent to `requirements.txt && setup.py`.
-If we're requiring that plugins to be publishable, and `setup.py` is deprecated, then we have to require `pyproject.toml`, and `requirements.txt` is redundant.
+If we're requiring plugins to be publishable, and `setup.py` is deprecated, then we have to require `pyproject.toml`, and `requirements.txt` is redundant.